singh-nishi/customer-report/README.md

 ## Install package
 npm install dynamic-grid --save

-## import app.module.ts
+## import class of package in app.module.ts file
-Component, Service, Module
+import { SampleComponent, SampleService, SampleModule } from 'dynamic-grid';

-## import app.component.ts
+## import class of package in app.component.ts file
-Component, Service
+import { SampleComponent,SampleService } from 'dynamic-grid';

 add two property in constructor(Component, Service) pass jsonURL to dynamic-grid package.
 After that package will be shown dynamic table